16 Top-Rated Things to Do in Westport, CT

 11. Step Back in Time at the Westport Museum for History and Culture

 The charming Westport Museum for History and Culture (WM) sits across from Town Hall.
-It's housed in the Bradley-Wheeler House (circa 1795), and history literally seeps through the walls of this historic landmark.
+It's housed in the Bradley-Wheeler House (circa 1795), and history literally seeps through the walls of this historic landmark attraction.
 Admission is free, and the museum hosts multiple events and exhibits to showcase the town's storied past.

 The museum comes complete with the Cobblestone Barn (from 1865), which boasts an underground cellar.
 WM has also restored the Adams Academy, a one-room schoolhouse (used from 1837-1867) located in the Greens Farms neighborhood.
 It's a popular site for field trips, especially for elementary school children.